briancodes/dom-log/README.md

 `npm install @bcodes/dom-log`

-## Log Stringified Objects to the DOM
+## Log stringified objects to the DOM

  This little library stringifies model objects and appends them to the main `app` element